puppitty/CommunityApp/README.md

 Community Connector is a React App designed to keep Community Members involved, informed and connected.

 It includes 4 components
-- a Community Bulletin Board that lists all the open issues for the community and a place for each Community Member to be able to offer their feedback.
+- A Community Bulletin Board that lists all the open issues for the community and a place for each Community Member to be able to offer their feedback.
-- a Bulletin Board to post your personal reminders
+- A Bulletin Board to post your personal reminders
 - Top news feed from New York times
 - Weather to see the next week's weather forecast